-Turkey breast is easy to over-roast and make taste dry and chalky.
+Turkey breast is easy to over-roast and makes it taste dry and chalky.
 To mitigate that, I used a similar technique to the one I used for making the slow baked chicken breast.
-The idea there is to roast the breast at a lower temperature with a small amount of liquid in the pan.
-Only instead of using chicken broth and butter I utilized my insanely popular killer chicken thigh marinade with a few tweaks, and it worked like a charm.
+The idea here is to roast the breast at a lower temperature with a small amount of liquid in the pan.
+Instead of using chicken broth and butter, I utilized my insanely popular killer chicken thigh marinade with a few tweaks, and it worked like a charm.

-It’s recommended to marinate meat overnight or even for 24 hours for better flavor penetration.
-However, with this recipe you can go straight to roasting.
-I’ve tried both ways and both times turkey breast was very juicy, moist and ridiculously flavorful.
-Besides, those mouth watering pan juices will add a ton more flavor.
+It's recommended to marinate meat overnight or even for 24 hours for better flavor penetration.
+However, with this recipe, you can go straight to roasting.
+I've tried both ways, and both times, the turkey breast was very juicy, moist, and ridiculously flavorful.
+Besides, those mouth-watering pan juices will add a ton more flavor.

 Looking for more great turkey breast recipes?
 Check these out:

 - Roasted Turkey Breast with Herb Infused Butter

 - 1 turkey breast (bone-in or boneless, skin-on, about 2 - 2 1/2 lbs)